 Following completion of the General Exam, each student will engage faculty advisors through a two-stage process of research exploration and prospectus approval, marked by two meetings as follows:

-- An initial “Research Exploration Meeting” must convene in the fall semester of the third year, to discuss an approximately ten-page statement from the student, which, as appropriate, may either present a potential research question for the dissertation, or set forth alternative possible research questions for consideration and development.
+- An initial “Research Exploration Meeting” must convene in the fall semester of the third year, to discuss an approximately ten-page statement from the student, which, as appropriate, may either present a potential research question for the dissertation or set forth alternative possible research questions for consideration and development.
 The student may consult the director of graduate studies to identify three or four appropriate faculty consultants, if these are not readily apparent.

 Students in their third year and beyond are eligible for teaching fellowships, which enable them to participate in Harvard’s undergraduate tutorial program, teach sections in the introductory government courses, or assist undergraduates in middle-group courses by leading discussion sessions or directing senior theses.
 All graduate students will normally be required to teach a minimum of two sections in departmental courses sometime during the period that they are in residence.
-To ensure diversity of experience, one section will normally be in an introductory course and one section will be in an advanced course (such as a 1000-level course).

 A student is required to demonstrate ability to perform original research in political science by writing a dissertation that makes a significant contribution to knowledge in the field.
 The requirement may also be fulfilled in the form of a three-article dissertation by approval of the dissertation committee.

-Dissertations must be approved by three committee members, two of whom must be faculty members of the Harvard University Faculty of Arts and Sciences.
+Dissertations must be approved by at least three committee members, two of whom must be faculty members of the Harvard University Faculty of Arts and Sciences.
 The chair must be a member of the Department of Government.
 Any member of the committee who is not a member of the department must be approved by the dissertation chair.
 Dissertations must be approved for defense by the committee.
 The final copies of the dissertation must conform to the requirements described online in Dissertations.

 After the dissertation has been approved, and after all other degree requirements have been met, a student will take the “special” oral examination, or defense.
 This examination is focused on the dissertation and on the relevant special field, which is ordinarily one of the fields that the student presented in the general examination, or an approved portion of that field.